 The School Swimming Census is an annual state of the nation survey into the provision of curriculum swimming in primary schools in England.
 The results of our third Census were published on 5 November and show that while there have been some improvements, there is still a long way to go before every child leaves primary school with the ability to swim at least 25 metres unaided.

 How do the results of this year’s Census differ from 2013?

 In 2013 we uncovered the shocking statistic that 51% of children aged between 7 and 11 years old were unable to swim 25 metres unaided, the minimum standard required by the national curriculum.
 That figure has improved to 45% this year but we still need to do more.

-What is the ASA going to do about the state of school swimming?
+What are you going to do about the state of school swimming?

-As a response to the findings of the 2014 Census we have developed the School Swimming Charter, a new initiative that aims to create a direct relationship between the ASA and every primary school in England for the very first time.
+As a response to the findings of the 2014 Census we have developed the School Swimming Charter, a new initiative that aims to create a direct relationship between the national governing body for swimming and every primary school in England for the very first time.
 Through this we hope to provide a comprehensive package of support that will help primary schools to access the necessary knowledge and resources required to deliver high quality school swimming programmes.